smartnsoft/SNSSocial/README.md

 Make social networks management easier on iOS.

-The 2.X is written in Objective-C (but fully compatible Swift).
+The version 2.X is written in Objective-C (but fully compatible Swift).
 We are currently working on a full-Swift branch which should be available for the version 3.0.

 ## Specifications